Justin-Bento/the-odin-project/Readme.md

 # Justin Bento's Odin Project Journey.

-Welcome to my personal repository, a space dedicated to documenting and storing my projects related to The Odin Project.
-Embarking on this educational adventure, this repository becomes a record of my learning experiences and achievements.
-It serves as a tool to track my growth and reflect on the exciting path I've chosen with The Odin Project.
-My rationale for selecting this path is to refresh my knowledge of the basics of website development and evolve into a proficient software developer rather than just a designer.
-Moreover, this project-based learning has significantly bolstered my confidence in programming and various facets of learning.
+Welcome to my personal repository, where I document and store my projects connected to The Odin Project.
+As I dive into this educational journey, this repository becomes a record of what I'm learning and accomplishing.
+It's a tool for tracking my growth and reflecting on the exciting path I've taken with The Odin Project.

+I chose this path to brush up on the fundamentals of website development and transform into a skilled software developer, moving beyond just being a designer.
+Additionally, this project-based learning has greatly boosted my confidence in programming and various aspects of learning.

 While currently anticipating a break, let me provide a succinct overview of my website development timeline:

 ## Understanding Learning Journey Timeline

-Started Website Design and Development: 2019.
-My genuine exploration into website design and development commenced in 2019.
-Initially drawn to programming, I later learned it would not be utilized in the fiscal year.
+I began learning about website design and development in 2019.
+At first, I was interested in programming, but I found out it wouldn't be used that year.

-Fast forward, I switched programs for that reason and graduated in a new program called Multimedia Design and Development: 2021.
-Transitioning to multimedia design and development in 2021, this program placed a greater emphasis on design foundations.
-While intriguing, I discovered that I don't always enjoy being creative because it can be tiring.
+Later on, in 2021, I switched to a new program called Multimedia Design and Development.
+This program focused more on the basics of design.
+Although it was interesting, I realized that I don't always enjoy being creative because it can be tiring.

 In my free time, I revisited Website Development, seeking good, free resources.
 That's where I discovered The Odin Project.

 ### Started The Odin Project: 2021 - 2022

-- **Description:** After graduating, I came to terms that my development skills were below par for a lot of programmers during this time.
-I tried to apply to boot camps, and I didn't get into programs I wanted to.
-After that, I realized my foundations for software development were immensely weak compared to others.
+After I finished school, I realized that my coding skills weren't as good as many other programmers at that time.
+I attempted to join coding boot camps, but I didn't get accepted into the ones I preferred.
+That's when I recognized that my understanding of software development was much weaker compared to others.

 ### **Re-Started The Odin Project Foundations:** May 2023

-I restarted my previous journey from the beginning, and this time I made a rule with myself that I am going to write down important information I skipped the last time to strengthen my basics in website development.
-I've stuck with this course ever since, and doing this has helped improve my confidence in website development with HTML, CSS, and JavaScript.
+I decided to restart my journey in website development from scratch.
+This time around, I set a rule for myself: jot down essential information I missed before to build a stronger foundation.
+Since then, I've stuck with this approach, and it has significantly boosted my confidence in using HTML, CSS, and JavaScript.

-While my JavaScript may be weak, I started working on my own projects and projects for clients to help improve on this.
-After completing The Odin Project Foundations back on September 26th, 2023, I've managed to secure a job in Website Development and receive solid reviews.
-After taking some time to reflect, I decided to begin learning Ruby on Rails in November 2023 after a Ruby conference in Toronto.
-As this community was inviting to newcomers, this will also be my go-to language in case I want to automate things in the future.
+Although my JavaScript skills were a bit shaky, I started working on personal and client projects to enhance them.
+After completing The Odin Project Foundations on September 26th, 2023, I landed a job in website development and received positive feedback.
+Taking a moment to reflect, I chose to delve into Ruby on Rails in November 2023, inspired by a Ruby conference in Toronto.
+The welcoming community motivated me, and I see Ruby as my go-to language for future automation projects.

 Thanks for reading about my background into website design and development.